Time |

 The 79th New York Volunteer Militia Company A preserves the Civil War heritage of our country and the historical role played by the ordinary soldier from 1861 to 1865.
 To achieve this purpose, we present to the public a historically accurate and educational picture of the average Union Army soldier.
 Through participation in historical reenactments, living history events, and first-person demonstrations in south-east Virginia, the mid-Atlantic region, and throughout the United States; our members strive to recreate an accurate portrayal of the soldier’s experience.
 The objective of this portrayal is to help the public understand the dedication and sacrifices our forefathers committed to the Union cause.
 Back to the Living History, Genealogy, and Clan Schedule |

-Wilde Irish
+Wilde Irishe

 |

-During this era, the Gaelic Irish waged a series of rebellions to maintain their political and cultural independence against the Dublin-based crown authorities of Tudor England.
-The disparaging term "Wilde Irish" appears as early as 1446, and by our period was the Dublin government's name for those native Irish who did not recognize the crown's authority.
-Later generations "owned" the term as an ironic badge of pride.
-Back to the Living History, Genealogy, and Clan Schedule |
+The disparaging term 'Wilde Irishe' appears as early as 1446, and by our period was the Dublin government's name for those of the native Irish who did not recognize the crown's authority.
+Later generations 'owned' the term as an ironic badge of pride."
+Contact: [email protected] Back to the Living History, Genealogy, and Clan Schedule |

 The Combined Operations Living History Association